NSPManager/NSPanelManager-docs/docs/web-interface.md

 ### Entities <Label value="beta"/>

 To add a new entity, simply press the "+"-icon in a free slot on a page and select type.
-If you have both Home Assistant and OpenHAB configured you will be given the option to select from what manager the entity is controlled by.
+Once that's done you will need to select from which manager the entity is controlled by (Home Assistant, OpenHAB or NSPanel Manager internal entity).
 In the last step you can configure settings such as display name and any settings specific for that entity type.

 #### Configure lights